Simon-LePennec/cv/README.md

 git clone https://github.com/Simon-LePennec/cv.git
 ```

-you can also make a fork on your github account.
+You can also make a fork on your github account.

 #### 2 - installing the dependencies
 ```shell